synacktiv/bip/README.md

 False
 ```

-Some static function are provided for searching the next (or previous) element
+Some static function are provided for searching element in the database:
-of a cerain type:

 ``` python
 >>> from bip.base import *